mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 So impermanence *is* buddha-nature; Dogen Zenji [says this].
 Because *impermanent* is constantly changing. *Changing* doesn’t mean [everything is] in vain, no. There is something always to create.

-**Different person**: You say, “if you are active.”
+**Different person:** You say, “if you are active.”
 Is there anything other than activity, though?
 Is it possible to not be active?

 **Katagiri Roshi:** No, it’s impossible.
 Whatever you do, always there is [activity].